RokoVarano/WP-TODO/README.md

   - Drag and drop list elements to sort them out.
   - Checkbox can be checked.
   - Status is saved to LocalStorage.
 Refresh the page to verify.
+  - Write a new task's name in the text input box and press Enter to create a new task
+  - Click on the task's description to modify it.
+  - Click on the trash bin to remove a task
+  - Click on the 'Clear all completed' section to remove all completed tasks
 ### Run tests

   - No tests yet